learn-co-students/crowdfunding-sql-lab-001/README.md

 Within the `insert.sql` file, insert 10 projects, 20 users, and 30 pledges into the database.

-## Questions
+## Queries

-Answer the below questions with SQL.
+Write the following queries in SQL.
 You'll use different kinds of SQL joins to arrive at the answers for most.
-Put your SQL queries in the `spec/crowdfunder_spec.rb` file.
+Put your SQL queries in the `lib/sql_queries` file.
+In the file you can write your queries in the appropriately named method so that each method returns a string value of the query.
 For this Q & A section, the database will be seeded with external data so don't expect it to reflect the data you added above.

 - Select the titles of all projects and their pledge amounts.